 Depending on the needs of your child or the allowance of your homeschool schedule, these could be done as a letter-of-the-day activity or a letter-of-the-week activity.
 They are also great for supplementation of other curriculum programs where the child needs a little more practice in letter recognition skills or fine motor skills.

 Download the Noah’s Ark Alphabet Lesson for Preschool Today!
-It’s FREE FOR A LIMITED TIME!

-(all my products are free for subscribers and social media followers when they’re first uploaded – but you gotta grab them quick!
+(By the way: Did you know that all my products are free for subscribers and social media followers when they’re first uploaded – but you gotta grab them quick!
 I can’t make them free forever ya know.
 If you missed it, I’m so sorry!
 However, you’ll never miss these if you’re a subscriber or social media follower!
 Join our frugal community today.)

 More Preschool Homeschool Resources You Might Like: